#002 The Ultimate Guide to Choosing Gymnastics Grips

 One blade of a pair of scissors

-Wolf Wear grips break in quickly—usually within 2–3 turns, they’re bar-ready and forming to your hands.
+Wolf Wear grips break in quickly—usually within 2–3 turns, they’re routine-ready and forming to your hands.

 Final Fit: Sizing Support